Academic Information

 Students who wish to suspend their graduate study should apply for a leave of absence.
 A student's application for a leave of absence must be endorsed by the degree program and then approved by the Office of Graduate Studies, Arts & Sciences.

 Such a leave may be personal or medical.
 In the case of a medical leave, the student must present authorization from the Habif Health and Wellness Center at both the beginning and again at the end of the leave.
 At the end of a leave of absence, a student is reinstated into the School of Arts & Sciences under the conditions prevailing at the time the leave was granted.
-Being on leave suspends full-time student status and financial support from the university.
+Being on leave suspends student status and any financial support from the university.
 Taking a leave may, therefore, adversely affect loan deferment, visa status, the right to rent university-owned housing, and so on.
 Most visa types would prevent international students from remaining in the United States while taking a leave of absence; international students should consult the Office for International Students and Scholars as well as their faculty advisor, their program's director of graduate studies, and the Office of Graduate Studies, Arts & Sciences, before taking a leave of absence.

 Prior to taking a leave of absence, students should also consider their need for health insurance coverage.
 The continuation of student health insurance and access to the Habif Health and Wellness Center depends on such factors as the kind of leave (medical or personal), the length of time the student has already been covered during the current insurance year, and the student's location during the leave.
 Students should consult the Habif Health and Wellness Center website for current policies with regard to leaves of absence; these policies may change annually if insurance carriers change.